MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/troubleshooting/remove-an-alias-from-a-distribution-list.md

 - MET150
 - MOE150
 ms.assetid: b8c5f0f6-eefd-4d9d-b508-7ef2d84b626b
-description: "Learn how to remove an email alias from a distribution list using Exchange Online PowerShell. "
+description: Learn how to remove an email alias from a distribution list using Exchange Online PowerShell.
 ---

 # Troubleshoot: Remove an alias from a distribution list